HTTP Client - Configuring HTTP Requests in cURL Format

 • HTTP Method: Select GET.

-• Query Parameters: For the limit=5 query parameter included in this example, set limit as the Key and as the Value, and click the plus icon to save it in the App.
+• Query Parameters: For the limit query parameter included in this request, set limit as the Key and as the Value, and then click the plusicon to save it in the App.

 • Exclude Empty/Null Parameters: Leave this checkbox cleared.

-• Headers: For the Accept: application/taxii+json;version=2.1 header included in this example, set Accept as the Key and application/taxii+json;version=2.1 as the Value, and click the plus icon to save it in the App.
+• Headers: For the Accept header included in this request, set Accept as the Key and application/taxii+json;version=2.1 as the Value, and then click the plusicon to save it in the App.

 Note

-This example also includes the Authorization: Basic <credentials> header; however, this header will be configured in the Advanced Settings parameter of the Edit App pane.
+This request also includes an Authorization header; however, this header will be configured in the Advanced Settings parameter of the Edit App pane.

 • Fail for Status: Selecting this checkbox will cause the Playbook to fail if it receives a 4XX or 5XX response status code (e.g., 400 Bad Request).
 It is recommended to leave this checkbox selected.

-• Advanced Settings: For this example, which uses basic authentication, configure the settings in the accompanying table as key/value pairs.
-After entering the Key and Value for each setting, click the plus icon to save the pair in the App.
+• Advanced Settings: For this request, which uses basic authentication, configure the settings in the accompanying table as key/value pairs.
+After entering the Key and Value for each setting, click the plusicon to save the pair in the App.

 Note